 Won’t Adding 10ML Of Unflavoured Nicotine E-Liquid To My Juice Dilute The Flavour?

 Luckily for you, the juice manufacturers who support the use of nic shots have already thought of that.
 When you buy a 0mg bottle not intended for use with nic shots, the flavour concentration will be the same as it was before the TPD regulations came into effect.
 When you buy a short fill e-liquid bottle, designed to be combined with a nic shot, the flavour concentration in the bottle will be noticeably higher.
 This counteracts the dilution contributed by the addition of extra unflavoured e-liquid.
+You can also use longfill bottles for a more customised experience.
+Longfills contain a concentration of flavour and allow you to mix in your PG/VG and nic shots to your liking.

 Types Of Nic Shot